 Time has not been kind to this formerly blue ribbon, but there's no mistaking the inscription on the middle streamer.
 Once--just once--I did win First Place in an actual riding competition.

-It happened the summer I was thirteen.
+It happened the summer I was twelve.
 That was the year, I persuaded my parents to allow me to attend the Sierra Madre Girl Scout Council's "Cowgirl Corral" day camp.

 The camp was held at Arroyo Seco Stables in South Pasadena.